SpongePowered/SpongeDocs/source/plugin/scheduler.rst

         .async().delay(100, TimeUnit.MILLISECONDS).interval(5, TimeUnit.MINUTES)
         .name("ExamplePlugin - Fetch Stats from Database").submit(plugin);

-To cancel a task, simply call the ``Task#cancel`` method:
+To cancel a task, simply call the :javadoc:`Task#cancel()` method:

 .. code-block:: java

 	task.cancel();

-If you need to cancel the task from within the runnable itself, you can instead opt to use a `Consumer<Task>` in order to access the task.
+If you need to cancel the task from within the runnable itself, you can instead opt to use a ``Consumer<Task>``` in order to access the task.
 The below example will schedule a task that will count down from 60 and cancel itself upon reaching 0.

 .. code-block:: java

     @Listener
-    public void onGameInit(GameInitializationEvent event){
+    public void onGameInit(GameInitializationEvent event) {
         Scheduler scheduler = Sponge.getScheduler();
         Task.Builder taskBuilder = scheduler.createTaskBuilder();
         Task task = taskBuilder.execute(new CancellingTimerTask())